everie/Spotify-Recommendations/README.md

     The secret as provided by the reCAPTCHA dashboard.

+    #### useSmtp

+    Set this to true if you want to use SMTP for sending an email whenever a new track is submitted.
+If set to `false`, all other SMTP settings will be ignored.

+    #### smtpPort

+    The port to use for connecting to the SMTP server.
+This will usually be 465 if SSL is used.

+    #### smtpHost

+    The host to use for connecting to the server, for example `smtp.gmail.com` to use GMail's SMTP servers.

+    #### smtpSecure

+    Whether or not to use secure connection for the SMTP communication.

+    #### smtpUser

+    The username to use when authenticating with the SMTP server.
+In most cases, this will be your e-mail address.

+    #### smtpPassword

+    The password to use when authenticating with the SMTP server.

+    #### smtpFrom

+    The sender address to use for the emails sent.
+This does not have to be a valid e-mail address.

+    #### smtpTo

+    The e-mail address which will receive the emails.
+Probably your own e-mail address in most cases.

 5. Copy or rename the file `db/db.json-mock` to `db/db.json`.

 6. Launch the app using the `rec.sh` script.